2 months - 18 months old

 Our infant community is a safe and rich world full of opportunities for your baby to actively explore and enjoy.

-Our program is designed for comprehensive individual development at the child’s natural pace.
+Our authentic Montessori school program is designed for comprehensive individual development at the child’s natural pace.
 Caring and learning are inseparable.
 Primary caregivers provide “on demand” care in an environment that maximizes mobility.
 A baby who feels safe also feels free to grow, move, and explore their surroundings.

 Language development, music and support of baby sign language enrich our infants’ daily experiences.